Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 I bought this to compare to my first artisan cachaca (see my review on Novo Fogo Silver for comparisons) and also to find out how in hell the aroma of molasses comes through on rums distilled only from sugar cane juice.
 The aroma of molasses on this one is extremely faint and is outweighed by the floral and grassy tones.
 The taste has no trace of molasses at all, but still has floral and grassy notes.
 All I can say is that aromas of molasses may be a by-product of distilling sugar cane juice and varies in degree by brands.

 Don't even think of using this to sip neat.
 It was meant for Ti Punch, like the kind that I downed multiple shots of on a party boat in Guadeloupe way back in 1989.
 If anything, this rhum will bring back some memories.
-However, using one's imagination to use this as a mixer, the possibilities are endless!
-This one needs to be learned to be loved and many will hate it on first sip.
+As for Ti Punch, it is the only way to disguise the flavor of this rhum, which is equal parts rhum agricole blanc, lime juice, and simple syrup.
+The Brazilian caipirinha made from cachaca is similar except that it requires ice and Ti Punch does not.
+All this rhum was made for is a penalty free drunk by downing shots.
+If it were more readily available, then the Captain Morgan/Bacardi college crowd would gladly jump ship for this one.
 For those that hate added sugar, this one is for you!

 Rhum blanc agricole de Martinique, ce rhum blanc titre habituellement 50°.